 In these two years we had traveled from the Ordinance of Secession to the Proclamation of Emancipation.

-enemies.
+E were surrounded by enemies.
 Many of the so-called great in Europe and England were against us.
 They hated the Republic, despised our institutions, and sought in many ways to aid the South.